Prosecutor sues Justice Department over man shot 59 times

 - Furious Iraqi lawmakers demand US troop withdrawal VIEW

+Witnesses and videos have indicated that officers gave numerous verbal commands for Robinson to put down a weapon, the Georgia Bureau of Investigation said in a statement the day after the shooting.
+The GBI investigates many shootings by police across the state, as it did Robinson’s death.

+A handgun found at the scene was “believed to be associated with Robinson,” the GBI said at the time.

-Police have said Robinson was suspected of shooting at Atlanta officers that summer, and members of the task force had gone to the apartment to arrest him.
+East Point police have said Robinson was suspected of shooting at Atlanta officers that summer, and members of the task force had gone to the apartment to arrest him.

+The Department of Justice did not immediately return a request for comment Friday.
+Its Office of Public Affairs said in an email that due to the partial government shutdown, messages “may not be returned until funding is restored.”

+Robinson had attended Clark Atlanta University and had been transferring to Tuskegee University in Alabama shortly before he was killed.